FraunhoferIWES/foxes/paper/paper.md

 `foxes` was designed to be very modular when it comes to modelling aspects of wind farm calculations.
 Users can combine various model types and easily add new models, such that a realistic representation of the wind farm's behaviour can be achieved.
+Such models include, among others, rotor discretization models, wake models and turbine models such as wind sector management, turbine derating or power boost.

 Any wind farm calculation variable in `foxes` can be subjected to optimization via the `iwopy` package [@iwopy], with support for vectorized evaluation of optimization variables.
+This is crucial for the fast evaluation of genetic or other heuristic algorithms, for example for the purpose of solving the turbine positioning optimization problem or finding optimal wind farm control parameters.

 Other related open source Python packages that follow a similar agenda, but with differences in methods, models and architecture, are `pywake` [@pywake] and `floris` [@floris].
 The `foxes` package